DvvCz/ramattra/packages/ramattra-cli/README.md

 # ramattra-cli

-CLI to access ramattra with lua from the command line
+CLI to access the Ramattra compiler.